NUKELOVER321/Event-Horizon-ES-Mod/README.md

 3. Create a folder at that location named `Mods`.
 Capitalization matters.
 4. Download whichever version of this mod you want and move the mod file to the `Mods` folder.
 5. Launch Event Horizon.
-   - Android: press on the Event Horizon app icon on your devoce.
+   - Android: press on the Event Horizon app icon on your device.
    - PC: Double-click on `Event Horizon.exe`.
+      - Note: `Event Horizon.exe` must be in the same directory as the `Mods` folder.
 6. Activate the mod.
    - Select the `"Settings"` button on the bottom right of the game's main menu.
    - Out of the six buttons on the left side of the settings menu, select the wrench and screwdriver symbol.
    - You will be shown a list of "Available modifications".
 Select this mod (usually titled `Endless Sky [version number]`), then select the "Yes" button on the popup warning window.
    - Wait until the game finishes activating the mod.
-7. End.
+7. The mod is now loaded.

 ## Credits, Copyrights, Documentation